NREL/floris/docs/examples.md

 - Create the frequency information from the wind condition data

 ### 08_calc_aep_from_rose_use_class.py
-Do the above but use the included WindRose class
+Do the above but use the included WindRose class.

 ### 09_compare_farm_power_with_neighbor.py
 Consider the affects of one wind farm on another wind farm's AEP.